trinodb/trino/docs/src/main/sphinx/security/group-file.rst

 =========================
-File Based Group Provider
+File based group provider
 =========================

 Trino can map user names onto groups for easier access control and resource group management.
 Group file resolves group membership using a file on the coordinator.

-Group File Configuration
+Group file configuration
 ------------------------

 Enable group file by creating an ``etc/group-provider.properties``